LimJY03/W3ArtificialIntelligence/README.md

 ### **What is Artificial Intelligence?**

-Artificial Intelligence suggest that machines can mimic humans in:
+Artificial Intelligence suggests that machines can mimic humans in:

 * Talking
 * Thinking